 Confirmation (8th Grade)

-Confirmation is for youth in 8th-Grade.
+Confirmation is for youth in 8th-12th Grade.
 Confirmation provides the opportunity for youth to discover how their call to be followers of Jesus Christ can be lived out as United Methodist Christians in the church and the world.

-Confirmation meets on the 2nd Wednesdays during the school-year.
+Confirmation meets on the 1st and 3rd Sundays during the school-year.
 Participants attend Faith Formation on the other Wednesdays.

 Confirmation is a 1-year program that helps students discover their faith can be understood and lived out through the church.
 Youth learn about the United Methodist heritage, spiritual practices that keep us connected to God, our understanding of baptism and communion, and the unique United Methodist understanding of how we live out our Christian faith in the church and the world.